Metro Toronto Convention Centre

-Metro Toronto Convention Centre (originally and still colloquially Metro Convention Centre, and sometimes MTCC), is a convention complex located in Toronto, Ontario, Canada along Front Street West in the former Railway Lands in downtown Toronto.
+Metro Toronto Convention Centre (originally and still colloquially Metro Convention Centre, and sometimes MTCC) (French: Palais des congrès du Toronto métropolitain), is a convention complex located in Toronto, Ontario, Canada along Front Street West in the former Railway Lands in downtown Toronto.
 The property is today owned by Oxford Properties.
 The centre is operated by the Metropolitan Toronto Convention Centre Corporation, an independent agency of the Government of Ontario.

 Description

 The MTCC has 700000 sqft of space, and is home to the 1232-seat John Bassett Theatre.
 To the east end of the complex is the 586-room InterContinental Toronto Centre hotel (formerly Canadian National Railway's L'Hotel CN).
 At the west end of the complex is a 265,000 square foot Class-B office building.
 Within the office building is the Pint restaurant, which was formerly a Baton Rouge from 2006 to 2017 and a Planet Hollywood from 1996 to 2006.
-A south building containing exhibition space is located south of the rail lines, on Bremner Boulevard.
+A south building containing exhibition space is located on Bremner Boulevard, south of the rail lines.

-The centre is connected to the Union Station railway and transit station through the SkyWalk, and is also accessible via the underground PATH system.
+The centre is connected to the Union Station railway and transit station through the SkyWalk, and the centre is also accessible via the underground Path system.
 The centre is also connected by the Skywalk system to the nearby Rogers Centre and large conventions or exhibitions will sometimes also use it as an additional venue.
+The Skywalk also connects the convention centre to the CN Tower and Ripley's Aquarium of Canada.